rohitshe/TestXenkoRepository/manual/engine/entity-component-model/index.md

 # Overview

-`Entity (ref:{SiliconStudio.Xenko.EntityModel.Entity})` is the base class for objects that are managed by the high-level engine.
+@'SiliconStudio.Xenko.EntityModel.Entity' is the base class for objects that are managed by the high-level engine.

 To improve flexibility, entity are component-based: they can contains as many components as required, containing data and/or logic.